DebuggingaHopper/CapTech_Fitness-wellness_map/src/README.md

 ### Creating outline with Geojson.io

 In this little section, I will demonstrate how I made a GEOJSON file for the Telecom Hall.
-Thanks to GeoJson.io I was able to make the outline by manually creating lines over what I deem to be the correct outline for the telecom hall.
+Thanks to [geojson.io](http://geojson.io/#map=2/20.0/0.0) I was able to make the outline by manually creating lines over what I deem to be the correct outline for the telecom hall.
 Once I manually created the lines, it would look like the following on the website:

 ![telecommoutline](https://user-images.githubusercontent.com/49813790/159933780-c1db9487-1374-429e-b39c-8e6dfa785480.png)

 Now the question is how does this image become added to the map in my program.
-Well, you see on geojson.io once I completed that outline it has the following code:
+Well, you see on [geojson.io](http://geojson.io/#map=2/20.0/0.0) once I completed that outline it has the following code displayed:

 ```
 {